rigaya/NVEnc/Build.en.md

 sudo reboot
 ```

-After rebbot, check if the driver has been installed properly.
+After reboot, check if the driver has been installed properly.
 ```Shell
 rigaya@rigaya6-linux:~$ nvidia-smi
 Sun Feb 21 13:49:17 2021